JohnSpencer40739304/dissertation-ai-cost-extraction/README.md

   NPM is included with the standard Node.js installation.
 * **Microsoft Excel (Desktop)** — [Microsoft Excel](https://www.microsoft.com/microsoft-365/excel)

+###PostgreSQL configuration
+Deltic AI requires a local PostgreSQL installation.

+The prototype currently expects the PostgreSQL server to be available at: localhost

+with the following database credentials:
+User: postgres
+Password: postgres
+Database: cost_dissertation_db

+The cost_dissertation_db database must be created before first launching Deltic AI.
+Once the database exists, Deltic AI automatically creates the required application tables using SQLAlchemy.

 ### OpenAI API Configuration
 Deltic AI uses the OpenAI API for AI-assisted functionality.
 A ChatGPT subscription is not required; however, an OpenAI API key with available API usage is required.